 Mistake 4, blindly accepting the result

-The fix: ALWAYS test visually on localhost.
+What to do instead: always test visually on localhost.
 Only you know if the UX matches your vision.
 Claude can't see your screen.

 At a minimum, verify: